wix/wix-appointments-subscriptions-nextjs-template/README.md

 For more information, see [How to Deploy Next.js Sites to Netlify](https://www.netlify.com/blog/2020/11/30/how-to-deploy-next.js-sites-to-netlify/).

 You can also view our [live demo site](https://netlify.bookings-appointments-demo.wix.dev/).
 In order to view the full flow in the demo site, use the coupon code `FREE` to book appointments, and use the coupon code `FREEPLAN` to "purchase" a paid plan.
-This template disables reCAPTCHA on direct login.

 #### Option B: Create an OAuth client ID in the Wix dashboard